waimea-ldhunt/200dtd-d-d-tracker/docs/2-sprint-2-mvp.md

 This sprint went well, most of the features and functions were quite similar across the site and so were easy to replicate, the few issues I found were mostly with usability and quality of life.

-All the functions I added, I tested with my end user and they liked everything and though the functionality was in a good state, they had some suggestions for more rows in the character database table for more things in the dropdown but they can be easily implemented and customized to the end-users needs.
+All the functions I added, I tested with my end user and they liked everything and though the functionality was in a good state.

+I tested some of this functionality with my end user and they found it to work well and had no problems with the way the functionality was handled.

 Example site usage: